 Cesar speculates, "Maybe she is going around sniffing out who needs a hug!"

-Above all, Cesar believes we can learn something special from all dogs.
+Above all, Cesar believes we can learn something special from Hypoallergenic dogs like the Havanese.
 Their lives are shorter than we would like and he believes we can learn a lot if we choose to live our lives how they approach theirs - with an open heart and taking a look at what's in front of us.
 Put down the technology (when you're finished reading this article and bookmarked the site, of course) and enjoy what's in front of you.